-The SEPA indicative surface water online flood mapping tool records that the motorway, within the scheme extents, is not at risk of surface water flooding.
+The SEPA indicative surface water online flood mapping tool records that an approx. 315 m stretch of the motorway within the scheme extents is at a high risk of surface water flooding (i.e. each year the area has a 10% chance of flooding).